Vader-Femi/Webview/README.md

 A WebView container.
 Just replace the

 * Logo
-* App name
+* App name in strings.xml
-* webURL in MainActivity
+* webURL in strings.xml

 And you're done.
 I have also setup CI/CD so you can just download the APK as an artifact on github.
 Finally, "webView.settings.javaScriptEnabled" is set to true...Do with that information as you'd like